the image above shows 40 of our dependencies purpose built by us for Nimbus and the wider Status ecosystem . It's happening! #eth2 genesis

 The concept of a wallet is deeply entrenched in the culture of cryptocurrency, investing, trading, DeFi, Web3.
 It is a requirement for participation, after all,

 It's scaling season.
 The year of scaling.
 The decade of the scale.
 Thanks to modularity, coordination, and the ceaseless innovation of Web3 builders, the scalability

 Status v1.17 introduces private profile pictures, messenger and wallet improvements, and of course, lots of bug fixes.
 Get your new Status here.
 Chat ImprovementsImages

 What is a zero-knowledge proof?Consider a login page.
 To log into your account, you typically provide a username, to identify yourself, and a password,

 The cryptocurrency landscape has, in recent history, been dominated by monolithic blockchains.
 That is, blockchains that attempt to handle all of the responsibilities of execution,

 Nimbus is nearing merge readiness.
 We have passed all the merge spec tests.
 And while we're waiting for a compatible execution client, we have everything you need to start experimenting on the consensus side.

-Here's a recap of our first Town Hall of this year - we've got cool updates from People Ops, Legal, Core, Growth & Retention, Security
+Here's a recap of our Town Hall for this month—we've got updates from People Ops, Mobile, Growth & Retention, Security & Infrastructure, Keycard, Vac,